 d) “I’m not too confident with that.
 Why don’t you ask X?”

 No matter if you have moral concerns with the type of work, not enough knowledge about it or know that you won’t be a helpful contributor to the completion of the task; that’s the type of answer that helps you to reject the offer effectively.
-Your rejection might even be understood positive when you are able to refer the other person to someone who can actually help them, or someone who can help them better than you can.
-The trick is to offer an alternative solution that sounds more promising than you do, which will not only help you to reject the demand without even communicating it, but it will also please the counterpart as it is one step closer to the solution for his problem.
+Your rejection might even be understood positive when you are able to refer the other person to someone who can actually help, or someone who can help them better than you can.
+The trick is to offer an alternative solution that sounds more promising than you do, which will not only help you to reject the demand without even communicating it, but it will also please the counterpart as it is one step closer to the solution for the problem.

 “I’m not too confident with that.
 Why don’t you ask X?” is a good way that allows you to refuse to help someone in a topic you don’t feel yourself comfortable at.